esitarski/CrossMgr/README.md

 ...from the command prompt.

-CrossMgrImpinj and TagReadWriter follow the same install process.
+CrossMgrImpinj, TagReadWriter, and SeriesMgr follow the same install process.

 Alternative, setup a desktop icon to call it directly.

 ## Building Cross Manager

 There are two scripts to build CrossMgr and the associated tools.
-One for Linux and Mac and one for Windows.
+One for Linux/Mac and one for Windows.
 Each platform has a build script to install the dependancies, build the binaries for the application, and package the programs.

 | Script  | Purpose |
 |---------|---------|